RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Log onto any news website and you will read about crime across the world.
 It is something that affects the lives of hundreds of thousands of people every day and pervades every area of our society.
 You might read about acts of theft and violence, from knife crime on the streets to domestic violence indoors.
 Crime can be driven by addiction, or emotion, or materialism, or just plain old-fashioned irresponsibility and negligence.

 Why do people commit crimes?
 Although from a sociological point of view there are many reasons, Christians would probably point to selfishness that seems to live in the heart of people, a desire to please ourselves, and very often at other people’s expense.
 This is what the Bible calls sin, and also a misuse of the free will that God has given us.

 Not all that Christians call ‘sin’ is against the law, for example, adultery (sleeping with somebody else’s spouse) is not illegal.
 However, many of the acts that are classed as illegal in this country would also be seen as sinful, having selfishness at their heart.

 In some circumstances, they may see that treating an offender mercifully may be the best option.
-For example, if they have made significant steps to change, or show deep remorse and a desire to make restitution themselves.
-This principle of mercy would also influence the way they see the purpose of punishment: it should equip people to live better lives afterward, as opposed to being a mechanism simply to pay for wrongdoing.
+For example, if they have made significant steps to change, or show deep remorse and a desire to make reparation themselves.
+This principle of mercy would also influence the way they see the aim of punishment: it should equip people to live better lives afterward, as opposed to being a mechanism simply to pay for wrongdoing.
 The Bible asks Christians to ‘act justly, love mercy and walk humbly with God.'
 (Micah 6:8).

-For many Christians, this element of ‘humility’ is important when thinking about crime and punishment.
+For many Christians, this element of humility is important when thinking about crime and punishment.
 The Bible teaches that all have sinned, no one is perfect.
-It is not for anybody to point the finger, but humbly recognise that all have committed sins against each other.
+It is not for anybody to point the finger, but recognise that all have committed sins against each other.
 As such many Christians recognise a need to provide help and hope for those who have committed crimes, as well as those who have suffered from it.